Compute

 The following uses vsock as an example to describe how to develop QingTian Enclave applications on Linux.
 The vsock application in this example can only run on Linux instances.

-The vsock sample application helps developers know how information is exchanged between the parent instance and the QingTian Enclave instance.
+The vsock application helps developers know how information is exchanged between the parent instance and the QingTian Enclave instance.
 The vsock application includes two parameters: Server and Client.
 You can specify the two parameters to define the roles (client or server application) for the parent instance and the QingTian Enclave instance.
-In the vsock application, the client application sends a simple text message over the vsock to the server application and the server application listens to the vsock and prints the message to the console once it receives the message.
+In the vsock application, the client application sends a simple text message over the vsock to the server application and the server application listens to the vsock and prints the message to the terminal once it receives the message.

 The following describes how a QingTian Enclave instance functioning as the server application receives the hello world message from the parent instance functioning as the client application.